UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_09.md

-If you look again at the code we just wrote you’ll notice we didn’t save over the dataframe object, so the dataframe `candy` still will contain `coconut`.
+If you look again at the code we just wrote you’ll notice we didn’t save over the dataframe object, so the dataframe `candy` still will contain the `coconut` column.

-Let’s overwrite this and remove multiple columns at the same time.
+Let’s overwrite the dataframe and remove multiple columns at the same time.
 Let’s drop `nougat` and `coconut` together.

 We put the columns we want to drop in square brackets and this time we will remember to overwrite over the `candy` object.